dickhardt/glossary/glossary.md

 # IETF Terminology

+# THIS IS A PROOF OF CONCEPT FOR WHAT A GLOSSARY COULD LOOK LIKE #

 ## Introduction

 This is a living document that captures how key terms are used in IETF and other SDO documents.